 We do not know the origins of the Painter name, but we do know that Nicholas’s great grandfather was a milkman, and his grandfather was a mechanic.
-His father, Papa Painter, was a truck driver up until the year 2004, when he decided to start a painting company.
-Let’s say it was destined to happen eventually!
-Nicholas was just out of high school in ’04 and decided to join his dad in the painting industry.
+His father was a truck driver up until the early 2000s, when he decided to start a painting company after helping a friend paint an exterior on a Victorian home in Mercer, Pennsylvania – a small town 60 some odd miles north of Pittsburgh.
+Let’s say it was destined to happen eventually, based on their last name.
+Nicholas was just out of high school in 2004 and decided to join his dad in the painting industry.
 It made sense after hearing the suggestion for so many years.

-The Painter boys learned the trade and focused on quality work.
+The Painter boys quickly learned the trade and focused residential repaints around town.
 They were passionate about doing the job right and a great finished product.
-There was no need to rush the job.
-They got some jobs around town, working for friends of friends through word of mouth, painting for them and having nice conversations while they worked.
+They got small jobs around town, working for friends of friends through word of mouth, painting for them and having nice conversations while they worked.

-Shortly after the beginning stages of the company, Nick’s uncle was in a Home Depot one day waiting in line, when he heard another gentleman ask if anyone knew any painters.
-He ran over and said, “my brother-in-law and his son are painters.”
+Shortly after the beginning stages of the company, Nick’s uncle was in a Home Depot one day waiting in line, when he heard another gentleman ask if anyone knew any painters looking for work.
+He ran over and said, “my brother-in-law and his son are Painters.”
 From there, the Painter boys were moved from the residential repaint market to new construction.
 The housing boom was in full swing.
 New developments were being built everywhere.
 The Painter boys soon needed a bigger team, so that added Ken Jr, as well as Ken Sr’s sister Cassie.
 Painter & Sons Painting was born.
 It felt like a real business.
 There was more work than they could handle.
 They had to buy bigger equipment.
-They started to develop systems for efficiency in operations.
+They started to develop systems for efficiency.
 It was a whole new business.
 The year was 2005.
 Ken and Nick had 3 hour commutes on many days, which was even longer in the winter months.
-There were ups and downs, a few car accidents and some family drama – as you can imagine with a small family business, with little profit to share after all is said and done.
+There were ups and downs – as you can imagine with a small family business, with little profit to share after all is said and done.

 You may not be familiar with how new construction worked in the mid 2000s, but “quality” was not a word in that dictionary.
-But the Painters made it a point to do quality work, always coming in after the other tradespeople had left a mess, many hand marks and new holes in the walls.
+The Painters made it a point to do quality work regardless, always coming in after the other tradespeople, covering hand marks and new holes in the walls.
 This started to take the fun out of the work.
 It also added to labor costs and made the profit margin – what little there was – disappear.
 The Painters were losing money fast.
 They were also losing momentum.
 The excitement and joy of working as a family unit was dwindling with the stresses of not paying the bills.
 Too much month at the end of money.
 In late 2007 work began really slowing down, with the housing market.

-In May of 2017 things changed again – Nicholas was walking and reading “Think and Grow Rich” one morning when a flash came to him – move to Austin, TX.
+In May of 2017 things changed again – Nicholas had recently purchased his first personal growth book – “Think and Grow Rich”.
+He was reading the book one morning when a flash came to him – move to Austin, TX.
 Nothing had ever came so certainly and so suddenly before to Nicholas.
 It was a true calling!
-So, he packed up the car, loaded up his paint tools and kitty, Fernest, and drove halfway across the country.
+So, he packed up the car, loaded up his paint tools and his cat Fernest, and drove halfway across the country.
 Having never been to Austin TX or west of the Mississippi before in his life, it was a true adventure!
 Along the way Nicholas and Fernest made a pitstop in a random town in Virginia – which turned out to be Stephen Austin’s birthplace.
 What are the odds!

 Austin is a beautiful, healthy and positive city!
 The business is doing very well, and the culture of Austin matches perfectly with the core values of Brush & Color Eco Painting.
 Nicholas and the Brush & Color team have endless gratitude for Austin TX and the community.
-Our goal is to give back more than we receive and grow together.
-Thanks to you!
+Our goal is to give back more than we receive and grow together – all thanks to you!